CyanusCentaurea/Yeast_genome_project/README.md

 changes.
 That is, in strains that do not carry genetic changes, the factor [MCS + ] is also contained, but has no manifestation.
-Thus, the identification differences in the genomes of strains that differ in the manifestation of the factor [MCS + ], will shed light on the nature of genetic factors influencing the manifestation [MCS + ], and may also contribute to the discovery of the nature of the [MCS + ] factor itself.
+Thus, the identification differences in the genomes of strains that differ in the manifestation of the factor [MCS + ], will shed light on the nature of genetic factors influencing the manifestation of [MCS + ], and may also contribute to the discovery of the nature of the [MCS + ] factor itself.

 ## Aim: <div id='aim'/>